bitquery/grpc-code-samples/python-demo/README.md

 stream:
   type: "dex_trades" # or dex_orders, dex_pools, transactions, transfers, balances

-**Note**: See `config.yaml` for complete examples with all stream types.
-Simply uncomment the stream type and filters you want to use.

 filters:
   # DEX filters (for dex_trades, dex_orders, dex_pools), Transaction
   programs: